marenamat/ietf-draft-marenamat-grow-route-server-nh-translation/draft-marenamat-grow-route-server-nh-translation.md

 --- abstract

-Internet Exchange BGP Route Server (RFC 7947) is an interconnection broker for three or more External BGP speakers on a shared LAN.
+An Internet Exchange BGP Route Server (RFC 7947) is an interconnection broker for three or more External BGP speakers on a shared LAN.

 To support IPv6 Next Hops for IPv4 NLRIs (RFC 8950) on an Internet Exchange,